 Daylight has a lot to do with restarting the laying cycle.
 A hen needs around fourteen to sixteen hours of daylight to lay an egg; this is why many people add light to their coops in winter.

 Winter is the time for the hen to slow down or even stop producing eggs.

-If you do decide to add a light to the coop during winter to keep a good supply of eggs going, always add the extra hours on the morning.
-This way they will see the fading daylight as time to roost- it doesn’t cause such a commotion.
+If you do decide to add a light to the coop during winter to keep a good supply of eggs going, always add the extra hours in the morning.
+This way they will see the fading daylight as the time to roost- it doesn’t cause such a commotion.

 In order to stay at the same amount of light per day, you will need to adjust the timing frequently to allow for shorter, then longer days.

 Please make sure your lamp is secured well, restless birds can easily dislodge a poorly placed lamp and cause a coop fire.

 The pin feathers are supplied with blood while they are growing, so when a pin feather is pecked or plucked at, it can bleed profusely which causes even more trouble.